drishyajk/Dashboards-Portfolio/Happines_Data_Dashboard/README.md

     -   Validated data types to ensure numerical and categorical fields were consistent.
     -   Standardized and corrected column name ambiguities across multiple tables.
     -   Added a new Year column to distinguish data from different tables.
-    -   Identified that some tables were missing the Region column → merged them with reference tables that had complete region information.
+    -   Identified that some tables were missing the Region column ,merged them with reference tables that had complete region information.
     -   Filled missing region values after merging.
     -   Appended all yearly tables into a single master dataset for further visualization.